joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 title: "Taking WordPress to Eleventy"
 layout: post
-excerpt: "How I converted 12 years of posts in WordPress to an Eleventy static site ... and how I loved every minute of it."
+excerpt: "How I converted 12 years of posts in WordPress to an Eleventy static site ... and loved every minute of it."
 date: 2020-02-09 06:00:00
+modified: Last Modified
 permalink: taking-wordpress-to-eleventy/index.html
-tags: [ "Best Of" ]
+tags: [ "Best Of", "WordPress", "Eleventy" ]
 featured_img: /_images/2020/02/IMG_2468-150x150.jpg

 ---